pykern package

 Parameters:

-• dirname (str) – directory to walk
+• dirname (str) – top-level directory to walk

-py.path.local – paths in sorted order
+py.path.Local objects in sorted order

-pykern.pkio.write_text(filename, contents)[source]
+pykern.pkio.write_binary(path, contents)[source]

-Open file, write text with preferred encoding, and close.
+Open file, write binary, and close.

 Parameters:

-• contents (str) – New contents
+• contents (bytes) – New contents

 Returns: